alexnm/house-moldovan-blog/src/posts/spotlights/sapa.md

 tags:
   - south-east asia
   - nature
+  - culture
-  - people
+  - hiking
 packing:
-  - Sunscreen and mosquito repellent
-  - Sunglasses and sun hat
+  - Good walking/hiking shoes
   - A light rain coat
   - A light backpack for carrying some snacks and water
+  - Sunscreen and mosquito repellent for the summer season
 ---

 ## Introduction